nBlocksStudioApps/25D_KernelPeriod_test_FIRMWARE/README.md

 width = 800
 />

 This nBlocksStudio project was created automatically from a Schematic Design.
-It is testing the new Kernel version `[a14d29e]` [kernel data broadcast, fixed designs without connections](https://github.com/nblocksStudio/nBlocksStudioKernel ), in a Design that displays the Ultrasonic measured distance to an OLED-display and a PC serial terminal
+It is testing the new Kernel version `[a14d29e]` [nBlocksStudio Kernel](https://github.com/nblocksStudio/nBlocksStudioKernel ), in a Design that displays the Ultrasonic measured distance to an OLED-display and a PC serial terminal

 The 'normal' kernel tick period is  0.001 sec.
 Here the Node `KernelPeriod` set it up to periods from 100us to 1.0s to confirm the system operates properly.